SunTT-DOC/PremPS/Datasets/S5296/README.md

 **S5296.txt** is the training set for parameterizing PremPS model and it contains 5,296 single mutations.

-**Mutant structures produced by FoldX.tar.gz** is the reverse structures in S2648.R.
+**Mutant structures produced by FoldX.tar.gz** is the structures of reverse mutations in S2648.R.

 </font>